CarolinaKra/LifeSavingDSS/README.md

 * **Packages:** pgmpy, numpy, networkx, matplotlib

 ## Project Overview
+* Developed a Decision Support System (DSS) that can determine whether a person needs resuscitation using user inputs into an app and live data from wearable devices.
-* Based on the Background set Task, Objectives and Constrains
+* Set Objective, Task and Constrains
-* Set Conseputal Design of the DSS
+* Create a Conseputal Design of the DSS
-* Implementation of the DSS using Bayesian Network as a knowledge model
+* Implementation of the DSS using Bayesian Network as a knowledge model in python
 * Query the DSS to obtain the best decision in different scenarios

 ### Project Objective